bnwest/GoBlackjackSimulation/go/blackjack/README.md

 [Go installation](https://go.dev/doc/install)

-Id ownloaded the MacOS install package and installed it:
+I downloaded the MacOS install package and installed it:
 ```
 % open go1.23.3.darwin-amd64.pkg
 ```
 The package installs the Go distribution to /usr/local/go.
-The package should put the /usr/local/go/bin directory in your PATH environment variable.
-You may need to restart any open Terminal sessions for the change to take effect.

 Kick the tires:
 ```